kubernetes/community/events/elections/README.md

 - Select Election Officers
 - Select criteria for who can vote in the upcoming election
 - Announces results of the election to the community
-- Commit the results of the election to the Kubernetes Community repository
+- Commit the results of the election to the Kubernetes Steering Committee repository

 ### Election Officers